MarcoFurlan99/8_clip_correction_and_more/readme.md

+*table of contents*

+- clip correction

+- The 1-800 experiment

+- The 1-90 experiment without skip-connections

 # clip correction

 As noticed by Sylvain, clipping was excessively distorting the generated datasets, as an example with parameters $(\mu, \sigma) = (10,50)$ around 40% of the pixels were clipped.
 Consequently I adjusted the parameters in such a way that clipping does not distort the data in a meaningful way.
 In the following [desmos project](https://www.desmos.com/calculator/gcopjnc7t2) I set the constraints $64 \leq \mu \leq 192$ and $0 < \sigma \leq 30$.